Isle Royale Line: History

-The Water Lily: 1930-1935
+Water Lily: 1930-1935

 Ferry service to the island began around ten years before it became a national park, with the Water Lily, owned by Charles Kauppi.
 Kauppi originally hailed from Gay, Michigan, but, in the summer of 1930, brought his small fishing vessel the Water Lily up from Gay forty miles into the harbor.
 The former commercial fisherman began to run charters from the harbor to the island for campers, hikers, fishermen, and resort-goers.
 This move was extremely risky, as the harbor was forty miles from the closest town, and the road connecting the two was not paved at the time.
 Also, he began his new enterprise at the beginning of the Great Depression, and Keweenaw County would soon experience an unemployment rate of over 60%.

 But Kauppi seemed not to be a normal man.
 He was a risk-taker, very brave (several seamen have said that Kauppi is the bravest captain ever to have sailed on Lake Superior, going out to rescue ailing vessels in unspeakable conditions—sometimes at the request of the Coast Guard station in Eagle Harbor).
 He was determined to have his ferry service.

 But the Water Lily wasn't really a suitable ferry boat.
 It was a converted fishing vessel, 35 feet in length, with several portholes and a wooden hull.
 And the trips to the island were immensely long, usually taking over six hours.
 Many times Kauppi would recruit a passenger (usually a woman) to take the helm when he brewed coffee on the long voyage over.
 In about 1935, Kauppi realized that he needed something better, now that the publicity surrounding president Herbert Hoover's authorization of Isle Royale as a national park had increased business.